OneKeyHQ/documents/docs/Extension/01-Guide/accessing-accounts.md

 - `eth_personalSign`
 - `eth_signTypedData`

-Once you've [connected to a user](./getting-started.html), you can always re-check the current account by checking `ethereum.selectedAddress`.
+Once you've [connected to a user](./getting-started.html), you can always re-check the current account by checking `onekey.selectedAddress`.

 **Example:**
 ```